IUCompilerCourse/tutorial-web-page/index.md

 The file `compiler.rkt` is the skeleton code for your compiler.
 The goal will be to fill in the function `remove-complex-opera*`.

-You can test your implementation of `remove_complex_operands` by running the test script:
+You can test your implementation of the `remove-complex-opera*` function by running the test script:

     racket ./run-tests.rkt